 - International students can apply

 Biology is the science of living things and is also used to explain how humans interact with and influence the natural environment.
 Furthering our knowledge in biology has led to new technological advances and a deeper understanding of the world around us.

-You can opt to take this course with a year of study in the USA; an exchange programme with the University of Toledo in Ohio, which has been running for over 30 years.
-The University of Toledo was named as a top global player when it comes to taking biotechnology research from the laboratory to the world, and has been recognised by the American Society of Landscape Architects as one of the 22 most beautiful landscaped campuses in the United States.
+You can opt to take this course with a year of study in the USA; an exchange programme with the University of Toledo in Ohio which has been running for over 30 years.
+The University of Toledo is considered to be a top global player when it comes to taking research from the laboratory to the world, and has been recognised by the American Society of Landscape Architects as one of the 22 most beautiful landscaped campuses in the United States.

 In year 1 you will study a range of topics in six modules covering both theory and practice across the biological sciences.

 In year 2 at the University of Toledo, you can choose from a range of modules similar to those offered in year 2 of the degree at Salford.
 You will be supported by a tutor based in Salford whom you will have had as your 1st year tutor.
 You will also be supported by a local tutor in Toledo.